 I had also offered to teach anyone that was interested some of the basics of the craft which was eagerly taken up by Josie who proved to be an excellent student and fast learner.

 Colin was in charge of the assay office and seemed to run an even set of scales.

 Steve (Mesquite) the Texan on the other hand ran a most disorderly saloon.

 The Utilitent seemed perfectly in keeping with a mining operation. while providing a space for tools, stores and anything that needed tidying away.

 There was a good selection of vintage stoves and cookware on hand with the main communal fire rig available as usual for all to use.

 As midsummer approaches the days get longer and the evenings lighter.

 This means we can get much more done before dark of course but many of us feel that the evening is the most magical time when out camping and the Steam Tent Co-operative encampments certainly develop a wonderful atmosphere when the lights are lit.

 Summer is a busy time for most of us with Meet Ups, Moots and Festivals to go to and discussion around the camp fire soon falls to “when shall we do this again?”.
 With the success of last years Halloween Camp we all agreed we should do that again which left just one date that most of us felt we could make so perhaps surprisingly for a group working on the fringes of Steampunk we decided to go for a camp on the August Bank Holiday weekend.
-While most British Steampunks are descending on Lincoln for the Asylum Steampunk Festival, we will be enjoying a Craft and Skills based camp here at Rough Close.
+While most British Steampunks are descending on Lincoln for the Asylum Steampunk Festival, we enjoyed a Craft and Skills based camp here at Rough Close.

 I guess we just like to do things a bit differently.